 - Nice sheets that are comfortable and not scratchy

-- A noise machine which is helpful if you are a light sleeper and have trouble falling asleep or staying asleep with noise
+- A noise machine is helpful if you are a light sleeper and have trouble falling asleep or staying asleep with noise

 - A sleeping mask if there is a street light close to your window or you like it extra dark